sansidsac/LoggedIt/README.md

 1. Clone the repository.
 2. Install the required packages by running `npm i` in both backend and frontend directories.
+3. Add your google ai studio api key and mongo db connection string into .env file in backend directory MONGO_URI=<connection_string>
+   PORT=5000
+   API_KEY=<Your_API_KEY>
-3. Start the backend server by going to backend directory `cd ./backend` run server using command `node server.js` in the backend directory.
+4. Start the backend server by going to backend directory `cd ./backend` run server using command `node server.js` in the backend directory.
-4. Start the frontend server by going to frontend directory `cd ./frontend` run server using command `npm run dev` in the frontend directory.
+5. Start the frontend server by going to frontend directory `cd ./frontend` run server using command `npm run dev` in the frontend directory.